By Chris, Five Star Ranch Staff Writer

 If you have different horses and they are of different builds, you often have to have different saddles for them as not every saddle fits every horse.
 I know many people who had to sell their fancy imported saddle because it didn’t fit their new show horse.
 If you have multiple horses, getting them the cheaper synthetic saddles has its advantages.
 You can afford to get a saddle that fits the horse, rather than try to make the saddle fit by using special pads which usually makes the fit problem worse.

 Another option for someone with a really hard to fit horse might be a treeless saddle.
 These don’t press on your horses back like a regular saddle, but most people recommend you already have a secure seat before you transition to a treeless.
 Treeless manufacturers are pretty forthcoming that they are not for everyone.
-The general guidance is if you are extremely heavy, you might want to consider a saddle with a tree to lift you off the horses back.
+The general guidance is if you are heavy (say over 250 pounds), you might want to consider a regular saddle with a tree to lift you off the horses back.

 Many of the synthetics have a version that look like leather.
 You have to do a double take on them because they could easily pass as leather.
 These tend to be higher end synthetics, but if you don’t want a saddle that screams synthetic, they are a good choice.